samergul/EmployeeMangementSystem/Git-step-by-step:-Part-3.md

 ![push-2](http://i.imgur.com/3KLvPOz.png)

 Before doing a *Push* it's important to *Fetch* (or *Pull*, see below) so that we get the latest updates from the server and merge them in with our local changes.
+In a centralized version-control system like TFS (or SVN), the analog of *Pull* is "Get Latest..." (or "Update")

 For the moment, let's assume no one has been working in parallel with us so far.
 So, let's publish our new *develop* branch by hitting *Push*:

 ![push-button](http://i.imgur.com/1vLDcPp.png)